owlbarn/owl/CONTRIBUTING.md

 - There is also a significant amount of C code in the project.
 For the C code, we apply the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).

-- The coding style does not apply to the vendor's code direcly imported into Owl source code tree.
+- The coding style does not apply to the vendor's code directly imported into Owl source code tree.

 ## Unit Tests